 Gout affects as many as 8.3 million people in the United States.
-At InStride Family Foot Care, with offices in Concord and Charlotte, North Carolina, the podiatric specialists offer in-office diagnostic services to confirm gout.
+At InStride Family Foot Care, with offices in Albemarle, Concord, Matthews, Wake Forest, and Monroe, Gastonia, and two clinics in Charlotte, North Carolina, the podiatric specialists offer in-office diagnostic services to confirm gout.
 The experienced physicians customize your care plan to ease pain and inflammation, and help you make necessary changes in your life to reduce your risk factors for recurrent gout-related pain.
 Schedule a consultation by calling the InStride Family Foot Care office nearest you or by requesting an appointment online.

 Gout is a painful form of arthritis that develops because of elevated levels of uric acid in the bloodstream.
 These acids crystalize, then travel to the space between the joints, where they cause friction that leads to pain with your movements.

 The inflammation and pain of gout most often affects the joint in your big toe, but is also common in your fingers, knees, and ankles.
 In addition to pain in the affected joint, gout can also cause swelling and inflammation that can worsen over time and interfere with your mobility.

 If you have diabetes, are overweight, or have a family history of this type of arthritis, you may be at increased risk for developing gout.